arocks/edge/README.md

-{% comment "This blockquote will be deleted" %}
+{% comment "This comment section will be deleted in the generated project" %}

 #edge - a lighter, cutting-edge Django project skeleton.

-FEATURES: Python 2.7 or 3.4 / Django 1.7 support, Bootstrap themed, User Registration/Sign up, User
+FEATURES: Python 2.7 or 3.4 and Django 1.8 support, Bootstrap themed, User Registration/Sign up, User Profiles
-Profiles

 ## Quick start: